Gabriele91/rss-soap-server/README.md

 You can see the example page at `http://localhost:5000/` with your browser.

 **Note**: internet connection is required to download jquery library.
+**Note**: you must configure a postgresql database.
+Specification are in `DBSQL.sql` and you must memorize your access credential in `rsspy/config.db`.

 ## Authors